 Why You Should Read It: In 1984, Winston Smith works in the Ministry of Truth, where he shapes history into lies, and lives under constant surveillance.
 Doesn’t sound all that different from Will, does it?
 When Winston meets up with a leader of the resistance party, he must confront the decision of whether or not to join and, while offenders in the Colony are sent to the Factory, criminals in 1984 go to the dreaded Room 101.

 What It Is: In his seminal work, the French philosopher Michel Foucault examined the effects of surveillance on society.
-He looked at a particular style of prison -- the panopticon, which allowed guards to observe all of the inmates from a central tower surrounded by a large wall.
+He looked at a particular style of prison -- the "Panopticon" (also the title of Colony episode 204), which allowed guards to observe all of the inmates from a central tower surrounded by a large wall.

 Why You Should Read It: Heady stuff, to be sure -- Foucault’s work uncovers the phenomenon of panopticism, which is what happens to a society when they think they’re being watched at all times.
 Even though the prisoners never know exactly when the anonymous “eye in the sky” is on them, they have to always be on their best behavior.
 Similar to Colony, there is no interaction with those behind the surveillance, and the fear of punishment leads to a culture of self-discipline.